markcox80/template-function/README.md

 arguments.
 Associated with this functionality is a meta-object protocol consisting of object, glue and syntax layers.

+Users should be aware that the interface provided by the template function system is subject to change.

 # Installation

 The template function system has the following dependencies: